A unique, degree-level, part-time course.

-The programme is rooted in the current realities of the role of the professional creative producer and in the blend of practical skills, creative team-working, problem-solving and personal taste and judgement that this role requires.
+The programme is rooted in the current realities of the role of the professional creative producer in theatre and live events and in the blend of practical skills, creative team-working, problem-solving and personal taste and judgement that this role requires.

-Industry-specific and practice-centred, it incorporates many professional practitioners into its teaching and learning processes, including Julius Green, Chris Grady, Simon Riley and others.
+Industry-specific and practice-centred, it incorporates many professional practitioners into its teaching and learning processes, including Julius Green, Chris Grady, Hannah Elsy, Simon Riley and others.

 Programme Rationale & Aims.